 b.
 KUKA➔Start-up➔Network configuration➔Advanced

-7. (recommended) Next steps allow starting the driver automatically on the controller on reboot:
+6.The following steps allow starting the driver automatically on the controller on reboot (recommended):

 The KUKAVARPROXY server is now ready.
-It is not unsafe to leave this program running all the time.
+You can leave this program running.
 This server allows exchanging global variables from the KUKA controller to the remote PC.